turtlemonvh/blanket/README.md

 - put results into directories with task name as top directory
     - allow the directory structure underneath to be configurable
         - e.g. dates, just ids, etc
+- workers
-- launch new workers over http
+    - launch new workers over http / worker -d command
     - view worker status via ps
         - keep list of workers in database so have reference to pids
+    - send worker logs to a file in addition to stdout
+        - logrus makes this pretty simple: https://github.com/Sirupsen/logrus
 - controlling running tasks
     - stop / restart
+    - configurable # restarts
+        - # times allowed, whether they go in new directories
 - clean up logging to be more consistent
     - make it configurable in terms of verbosity
 - stream logfiles (long polling / websockets)
     - check how supervisord web does it
         - https://github.com/Supervisor/supervisor/blob/master/supervisor/ui/tail.html